 As well as giving easy access to the dates of council meetings, minutes, agendas, planning applications and so on, we will be providing links to the District and County Council websites for access to the wealth of information that these provide.
 We will also give access to a downloadable version of the Parish Notes in PDF form through the Publications tab on the Menu at the top of each page.

 The Contact form is the easiest way to give feedback and ask any questions you may have.
-These messages go through to our Parish Clerk, Brenda Wilson, who will then forward it on to the relevant Councillor.
+These messages go through to our Parish Clerk, Stephanie Johns, who will then forward it on to the relevant Councillor.

 Parish Council chairman, Peter Gibbons writes…